Deskreen/deskreen-website-locales/README.md

 <br/>

 <a id="dont-know-code-lang">
-<h2>I don't know how to code or I don't know how git works, but I want to help with adding a new language support for Deskreen App and Website</h2>
+<h2>I don't know how to code or I don't know how git works, but I want to help with adding a new language support for Deskreen Website</h2>
 </a>

 You can use any simple text editor to edit `translation.json` file.